jstaff/directdebit-ruby/README.md

 directdebit-ruby
 =============

-Ezidebit API bindings for Ruby
+Direct debit API bindings for Ruby

-Ezidebit-ruby is a ruby client for the Ezidebit Web Services SOAP API.
+directdebit-ruby is a ruby client for the Ezidebit and SecurePay Web Services.

 ### Getting Started